Gissio/radpro/docs/devices/GQ GMC-800/install.md

-# Installing Rad Pro on GQ GMC-800 Geiger counters
+# Installing Rad Pro on GQ GMC-800 Geiger Counters

 To install the Rad Pro firmware on GQ GMC-800 Geiger counters use the [Rad Pro web installer](https://gissio.github.io/radpro-installer/).

 To revert to the original firmware after installing Rad Pro, contact GQ Electronics at <a href="mailto:support@gqelectronicsllc.com">support@gqelectronicsllc.com</a>.
 Provide your device model and serial number, and request the latest firmware update.

-## Device configuration
+## Device Configuration

 Use the following controls to operate your device: